Forsyths Double Retort Pot Still

 Alcohol by volume:

-Jamaica has a special place on the rum map of the world: thanks to its history and tradition, craftsmanship and craftsmanship, reputation and prestige, finally a dedicated group of admirers and a growing wave of popularity.
+Jamaica has a special place on the rum map of the world: thanks to its history and tradition, craftsmanship, reputation and prestige, finally a dedicated group of admirers and a growing wave of popularity.

 However, the Worthy Park key activity is sugar production, continuously since 1720.
 The manufacturer achieves the highest efficiency in the country: one ton of sugar from nine tons of sugar cane.
 This efficiency has been sustained for over fifty years.
 As is widely known, molasses is a sugar production by-product.
 Worthy Park uses its own and hence the brand name: Single Estate.